MagaliDrumare/How-to-make-a-Tensorflow-Image-Classifier/README.md

 ![alt tag](http://parse.ele.tue.nl/cluster/2/CNNArchitecture.jpg)
-* Use if a CNN to recognize handwritten digits from the MNIST data-set.
+* Use a CNN to recognize handwritten digits from the MNIST data-set.

 # A voir et à savoir :